mhcoffin/fugalist-docs/content/docs/introduction/how-its-used.md

 - **Volume dynamic**: A specification of how to control the volume of the note.
 The volume of a VST instrument can be controlled either by using note velocity, or by some continuous controller (CC).
 - **Length adjustment**: an adjustment to the note length (percentage).
-- **Tranposition**: an adjustment to the note pitch in case the library is in a different octave.
+- **Transposition**: an adjustment to the note pitch in case the library is in a different octave.

 So, in a sense, an expression map is a very simple thing.
 It's just a big look-up table, with one row for each combination of playing techniques.
 Once Dorico finds the right row, it reads the _on_ events, _off_ events, etc., and